-Many dog trainers frown upon sloppy sits as a side-saddle sit can result in loss of precious points in the obedience ring.
+Many dog trainers frown upon sloppy sits considering that a side-saddle sit can result in loss of precious points in the obedience ring.

-A good way to fix sloppy sits, if you’re using a clicker is to click and reward only straight sits, so that sloppy sits eventually start reducing and eventually fade.
+A good way to fix sloppy sits, if you’re using a clicker is to click and reward only straight sits, so that sloppy sits eventually start reducing while square sits tend to increase.

 For obstinate cases, it may help to ask a dog to sit when he is between two piles of books or when “in drive” such as ready to pounce to get a ball or when doing fast fronts in a sequence so that the dog is ready to sprint in action.

 Of course, the earlier a straight sit is taught, the better, as sitting sloppy can become a bad habit once muscle memory kicks in, if allowed to happen all the time.
 With young puppies instead it’s simply a matter of timing as things start to get better in the sitting department once they develop their muscular-skeletal system, explains dog trainer Pamela Reid in her book ”Ex-celerated Learning’‘.

 Disclaimer: this article is not meant to be used as a substitute for professional veterinary advice.
 If your dog has trouble sitting or lying down, see your vet to rule out medical problems.